Djokovic did not have guaranteed entry to Australia, government says Photograph:( AFP )

 Finance Minister Simon Birmingham, asked about the matter on Channel 9 television, said without referring directly to Djokovic that "there`s a clear difference between visas and entry requirements" and "entry requirements ... sit over and above the visa conditions".

 Czech player Renata Voracova, who was detained in the same detention hotel as Djokovic and had her visa revoked after issues with her vaccine exemption, left the country without challenging her status, the Czech Foreign Ministry said.

-Home Affairs was not immediately available to respond to the protesters` claims.
-Serbian Prime Minister Ana Brnabic said the player had been given gluten-free food, tools to exercise and a SIM card to stay in contact with the outside world.
+The player has drawn strong support at home.
+Serbian Prime Minister Ana Brnabic said on Saturday that Djokovic had been given gluten-free food, tools to exercise and a SIM card to stay in contact with the outside world.

 "It`s a positive tone from the Australian side.
 The Serbian government is ready to provide all the guarantees necessary for Novak to be allowed to enter Australia, the Serbian president is also involved," Brnabic said.